[Reiwa Latest Edition] Impact of PHP Versions and How to Check Them

 Once you know the location of PHP

-you run the above command and it displays a path like /usr/local/bin/php
+you execute the above command and /usr/local/bin/php is displayed,

 # Example of command to move to PHP installation location cd /usr/local/bin

-to be honest, it's a hassle to go all the way here every time.
+honestly, it's a hassle to navigate back here every time.

 Can be executed from anywhere through a path

-Once you have found the location of PHP (installation directory), you can add it to your path
+Once you've located PHP (its installation directory), you can add it to your system

-, which will allow you to use the PHP executable in any directory.
+'s PATH.
+This allows you to use the PHP executable from any directory.

 Linux